-Here are some factors to consider when hiring a lawyer to handle car accident claims:
+Here are some factors to consider when hiring a car accident lawyer in Los Angeles to handle car accident claims:

 I am responsive to our clients so that they’re not always talking to a case manager or a paralegal.
 I try to have a good relationship with my clients and keep them in the loop.
 I want to make sure that they understand what’s happening.
-If they have questions, I’m there to answer them, especially when the claim involves a complex automobile or vehicle accident injury.
+If they have questions, I’m there to answer them, especially when the car accident claim involves complex motor vehicle accident injuries.

-It is important to protect all your rights by having an attorney specializing in personal injury law represent you.
-The Law Offices of Steers & Associates has the resources and legal expertise to help you deal with all aspects of recovering from an auto accident.
+It is important to protect all your rights by having an experienced personal injury attorney to represent you.
+The Law Offices of Steers & Associates has the resources and legal expertise to help you deal with all aspects of recovering from an auto accident and personal injury.
 You can rest assured that we will aggressively fight for you to get the just compensation that you deserve.
-Unlike some law firms, we are committed to providing in-depth support services for a client involved in an auto accident.
+Unlike some other car accident attorneys, we are committed to providing in-depth support services for a client involved in an auto accident.

-As soon as we speak on the phone I will send you a list of things to prepare.
+As soon as we speak on the phone I will send you a list of things to prepare for our free consultation.
 It is very likely that you will have “some” of the things on the list.
-When we meet with new clients, we want to know where the accident happened.
+When we meet with new clients in our law firm, we want to know where the accident happened.
 We will basically want the “who, what, where, when, why” of the accident.
 Some of the questions may be:

 - Where did the accident occur?

-- Do you cave contact information for the other party?
+- Do you have contact information for the other party?